bhattajo/AzureML-C2/README.md

 # Operationalizing Machine Learning
 **An overview of the project**

+The project is part of Udacity NanoDegree program and in this project we deploy ML models on Microsoft Azure to operationalize.
+AutoML is one feature we used in this project to train the model and pick the best classifier for deployment.
+We also use python sdk to interact with the Azure ML platform.
+The model is then consumed using a python script from the local windows machine using SDK.
+The scoring endpoint and auth key was nedded to do that.
+The output is shared below in the screen later shots.
+Finally we created a pipeline to automate the entire workflow using jupyter notebook as control place and using Azure ML SDK and libraries to interact with Microsoft Azure.

-The project is part of Udacity NanoDegree program and in this project we operationalize a ML model using AutoML feature and python sdk.
-Here are the setps shown below in the image.
+The setps are shown below in the image.

 ![image](https://user-images.githubusercontent.com/19474037/147993721-d8a06993-99bc-4581-b79c-f2470db1c21e.png)